 Remember no issue is too small to ask or talk about!

-Talk with your academic faculty advisor about your interest in
+Talk with your faculty advisor about your interest in

 undergraduate research or exploring related careers.